Scrubpai/HTV7/README.md

 # Polyglot.io
 An AI-powered video chatting platform for learning new languages

+By Louis Sun, Alex Lu and Joshua Li

 Used React.js, Node.js, AssemblyAI, Socket IO, WebRTC, Heroku

 ## Description